trapclim/CALS301/Night_at_the_Museum_Lectures.md

-# The Pale Blue Dot
+# Lecture 1 - The Pale Blue Dot
 ## Why teach climate change
 "All right.
 Thank you, Rob, for that lovely introduction.
 I am Professor Toby Ault.
 I am a climate scientist at Cornell University, and this is exciting.
 This is the first of its kind - a Night at the Museum focused on climate and energy for teachers, students, educators, and I guess learners of all ages.
 And since we're streaming this and it's going on YouTube, people of the future.